 George Kun came to the U.S. and Luther from Liberia in 1997.
 He studied in Luther’s Nottingham program and graduated in 2001.
 After Luther he earned a M.A. at the American University School of International Service and is now back in the UK studying law at Cambridge.
 George is widely recognized for his role in advocating for refugees around the world and has appeared on NPR and BBC.

 Stephanie S. Rollie (’95) majored in Political Science and Communications at Luther.
 She worked for two years as a Consulting Assistant at Frank N. Madrid Associates and then for three years as Project Manager at Epley Marketing Services.
 Stephanie then earned an M.A. and Ph.
 D. in Communication Studies at the University of Iowa.
 Currently, she is an Assistant Professor at Miami University in Ohio.

 Emily Van Dunk graduated in 1989 with a major in Political Science and a year of study in England, but upon graduation, she was not quite sure what she wanted to do.
 The idea of continuing her studies sounded interesting, so she went to Iowa State where she earned the M.A.
 That led to a Ph.
 D. program at University of Wisconsin-Milwaukee.
-She currently is Research Director at the Public Policy Forum in Milwaukee and the co-author of School Choice and the Question of Accountability, published by Yale University Press.
+She currently is Operations Manager and Program Officer at the Argosy Foundation in Milwaukee and the co-author of School Choice and the Question of Accountability, published by Yale University Press.